 Self Assessment season – not everyone’s favourite time of year.
 Are most of your clients’ tax returns done and dusted well before the 31st of January?
-Or do you find yourself working right up to the deadline, thanks to clients leaving things to the last minute?
+Or do you find yourself working right up to the self assessment deadline, thanks to clients leaving things to the last minute?

 It needn’t be that bad.
-If, like many accounting professionals you dread the thought of it, here are some ideas for making the impending Self Assessment deadline less stressful, from setting your own deadlines to reviewing the systems you use.
+If, like many accounting professionals, you dread the thought of it, here are some ideas for making the impending Self Assessment deadline less stressful, from setting your own deadlines to reviewing the systems you use.

 Self Assessment season – not everyone’s favourite time of year.
 Tell your Self Assessment story on Twitter using the #selfassessmentstress hashtag and tag @QuickBooksUK.